 Its consistency is quite thick and requires a good shake before squeezing it out of the bottle.
-You can use is as a cowash or a pre-poo once every 2 weeks, and don’t let the name fool you, it’s also ideal for protein sensitive hair.
+You can use it as a cowash or a pre-poo once every 2 weeks, and don’t let the name fool you, it’s also ideal for protein sensitive hair.
 You can read more reviews on Aubrey Organics GPB Conditioner HERE.

 Ouidad’s Curl Recovery Melt-down Extreme Repair Mask contains CR-4 repair complex, a patented formula from Ouidad.
-It also contains rice bran oil, an ideal oil to include in a hair mask recipe.
+It contains rice bran oil, an ideal oil to include in a hair mask recipe.

 According to Ouidad’s website, “… a blend of three clinically-proven actives instantly recreates hair’s depleted lipid barrier, restoring the protective layer to promote health and prevent future damage.
-Unique melt-down, self heating, technology pampers hair with a subtle warming sensation as it replenishes moisture.”
+Unique melt-down, self-heating, technology pampers hair with a subtle warming sensation as it replenishes moisture.”

-Curl Junkie Curl Assurance Smoothing Lotion contains sunflower oil and is a detangling leave-in which helps moisturise and smoothen hair.
+Curl Junkie Curl Assurance Smoothing Lotion contains sunflower oil and is a detangling leave-in which helps moisturize and smoothen hair.
 You can also apply a little bit prior to styling.
 It has a vanilla scent and is ideal for dry and quenched hair.
 You can read more reviews about Curl Junkie Curl Assurance Smoothing Lotion HERE.

-Joico K-Pak Reconstructor is an award-winning product from Joico, which contains safflower oil.
+Joico K-Pak Reconstructor is an award-winning product from Joico.
+It contains safflower oil.
 Five minutes is all it takes for this product to fortify your damaged strands and renew your curls.
-It also contains Quadramine Complex, a repair formula from Joico, which maximizes protection.
+It also contains Quadramine Complex, a repairing formula from Joico, which maximizes protection.

 Lustrasilk Cholesterol + Shea Butter & Mango Conditioner contains 3 superb ceramide oils – soybean oil, safflower oil and wheat germ oil.
 The combination of these 3 oils in one product makes it an ideal deep conditioning treatment for dry hair.

-Lustrasilk Olive Oil Cholesterol Conditioner also contains soybean oil, safflower oil and wheat germ oil.
-In addition to being useful for dry and damaged hair, it also assists with shedding.
-It is also thick and creamy.
+Lustrasilk Olive Oil Cholesterol Conditioner also contains soybean oil, safflower oil, and wheat germ oil.
+In addition to being used for dry and damaged hair, it also assists with shedding.
+It is thick and creamy.